madic-creates/k3s-git-ops/docs/testenv.md

 ## Notes

-Sometimes vagrant has conflicts with os packages resutling in message like this:
+Sometimes vagrant has conflicts with os packages resulting in message like this:

 *conflicting dependencies date (= 3.2.2) and date (= 3.3.4)*